Senate Bill No. 183

 misdemeanor offense of excessive idling; providing criminal

-penalties; and providing enforcement by the Department of
+penalties; and providing enforcement to be by any member of

 Be it enacted by the Legislature of West Virginia: